2021 Moot Competition problem announced!

 The Lord Slynn (Senior) Moot winners were Anne Hogarth and Joseph Meethan (University of London)

 Well done to all who took part.
 It was clear from the nervous energy in the ante-room how much this meant to the entrants; a huge amount of effort went into their preparation and this was reflected in the high level shown throughout the competition.
-UKELA would like to thank our Moot master, Nina Pindham, the semi-finals judges Thea Osmund-Smith and Howard Leithead, and Lord Justice Dove, who travelled down from Manchester to judge the finals of this competition.
-We should also like to extend our gratitude to King's College, London, for kindly hosting again, to our generous sponsors, No 5 Chambers and LawText, and to Paul Leonard for taking photographs throughout the day.
+UKELA would like to thank our Moot master, Nina Pindham, the semi-finals judges Thea Osmund-Smith and Howard Leithead and Mr Justice Dove, who judged the finals.
+We should also like to extend our gratitude to King's College, London, for kindly hosting, to our generous sponsors, No 5 Chambers and Lawtext and to Paul Leonard for taking photographs throughout the day.

 2017 Moot competition